 You can alter this recipe just by adding long-cooking root veggies like carrots, parsnips, or celery root in the morning.
 Then add quicker cooking ones likes, greens, broccoli, or peas when you add the quinoa.

 I originally added in the quinoa with the veggies and it was too mushy for me.
-But if you want fewer steps and don’t mind this being more of a stew than jambalaya go right ahead and try it.
+If you want fewer steps and don’t mind this being more of a stew than jambalaya, go right ahead and try it.
 (The photos are of the one I thought was mushy.)

 - 3 cloves garlic, minced